-If the pilot is equipped with a lift lever, the lift lever handle assembly (Item 42) must be removed from the cap (Item 17) before continuing with disassembly.
-To do this, hold the lift lever handle in the position shown in Figure 3, unscrew the handle assembly bushing (Item 43) from the cap, and remove the handle assembly.
+If the pilot is equipped with a lift lever, the lift lever handle assembly (Item 50) must be removed from the cap (Item 18) before continuing with disassembly.
+To do this, hold the lift lever handle in the position shown in Figure 3, unscrew the handle assembly bushing (Item 51) from the cap, and remove the handle assembly.

-Remove the cap (Item 17), for pilot with lift lever remove jam nut (Item 44) and lift lever nut (Item 45), loosen the jam nut (Item 16), and turn the adjustment screw (Item 15) counterclockwise to relieve the spring tension.
-Exercise caution when removing the spring bonnet (Item 14) from pilots set above 500 psig, as spring tension is not completely relieved until the bonnet is removed.
+Remove the cap (Item 18), for pilot with lift lever remove jam nut (Item 52) and lift lever nut (Item 53), loosen the jam nut (Item 17), and turn the adjustment screw (Item 16) counterclockwise to relieve the spring tension.
+Exercise caution when removing the spring bonnet (Item 15) from pilots set above 500 psig, as spring tension is not completely relieved until the bonnet is removed.
 Remove the spring bonnet, spring (Item 6), and spring washers (Item 13).

-Lift the piston plate (Item 4) with internal parts attached upward and remove from the body (Item 1).
-Unscrew the piston nut (Item 9) from the feedback piston (Item 3) and remove the lock washer (Item 36).
-Disassemble the sense piston (Item 10) and feedback piston from the piston plate.
-Unscrew the inlet nozzle (Item 5) from the feedback piston.
-Remove the spool spring (Item 8) and inlet nozzle with the spool from the feedback piston.
+With the bonnet removed, the diaphragm case [Item 14], diaphragm support plate [Item 38] or sense plate [Item 43], and sense washer [Item 10] with internal parts attached can be removed from the body [Item 1].
+Unscrew the piston nut [Item 9] from the feedback piston [Item 3] and remove the lockwasher [Item 44].
+Disassemble the sense washer, diaphragm support plate or sense plate, diaphragm [Item 4], diaphragm shield [Item 47], diaphragm retaining washer [Item 37], and piston sleeve [Item 24] from the feedback piston.
+Unscrew the inlet nozzle [Item 5] from the feedback piston.
+Remove the spool spring [Item 8] and inlet nozzle with the spool from the feedback piston.

-Remove the bias spring [Item 11] and body plug [Item 2] from the body.
-Using a hex key [Allen wrench] inserted through the bottom of the body into the hex socket in the outlet nozzle (Item 25), unscrew the outlet nozzle and remove it through the top of the body.
+Remove the bias spring (Item 11) and unscrew the body plug (Item 2) from the body.
+Using a hex key (Allen wrench) inserted through the bottom of the body into the hex socket in the outlet nozzle (Item 28), unscrew the outlet nozzle and remove through the top of the body.
 Note that when viewed from the bottom of the body, the hex key is turned clockwise to unscrew the outlet nozzle.

 3.1.2 Iso-Dome pilot - gas service